QubitPi/management-blogs/docs/_posts/2021-03-20-unstructured-data.md

 People know that Big Data comes with 3V, which is Volume, Velocity, and Variety.
 What **Variety** means is that data comes from many data sources.
-An enterprise data pipeline could source data from structured sources, such as MySQL and Oracle, or unstructured sources, which includes for example HDFS or some kind of text files.
+An enterprise data pipeline could source data from structured sources, such as MySQL and Oracle, or unstructured sources, which includes for example HDFS or MongoDB.

 It is great when a platform has a large amount of data to play with.
-The challenge, however, is how should we manage those data efficiently from a software perspective?
+The challenge, however, is how we manage those data efficiently.

 ## An Example Business Scenario